Skip to content

 Aim

 Random use of natural herbal products affects the treatment of diseases.
-In this review, the limitations that may be encountered in using natural substances of plant origin and the studies on using these substances in treating cancer, cognitive disorders, heart diseases, diabetes, and microbial diseases are examined and summarized.
+In this review, the limitations may be encountered in using natural substances of plant origin and the studies on using these substances in treating cancer, cognitive disorders, heart diseases, diabetes, and microbial diseases are examined and summarized.

 Background